phossystems/FuseNest/README.md

 After pressing "Apply Nest" you will be back to the command.
 Press "OK" to confirm.
 Changing selected bodies or settings will void the previously calculated nesting data, so be careful.

-# License
-This free version is licensed under a **non-commercial** license intended for personal, educational & trial use. **A commercial license can be purchased from the Fusion360 App Store soon.** Please contact us if you need a different license, for example for reusing parts of this code commercially.

 # Installation
 **Installation through the Fusion360 App Store will be available soon**